 The sample call to action is designed for coalition partners and community members.
 Tobacco tax-funded projects cannot ask decision makers to pass tobacco control policies.

-Remember, when adding your personal connection, local ask and recent news stories, the letter should stay under 250 words, or the publisher’s requirements, which may be less.
+Remember, when adding your personal connection, local ask and recent news stories, the letter should stay under 250 words, or the publisher’s requirements, which may be fewer.

-To edit the text below copy and paste the text into your email.
+To edit the text below, copy and paste it into your email.

 Re: Teen Vaping Epidemic Persists During COVID-19 Pandemic

 [Cite recent local news source if appropriate.
 For example, “Last week you reported that youth are vaping at an alarming rate.”]